 NCATS is the home for collaborations on biomedical research and public health with the National Aeronautics and Space Administration (NASA).
-NCATS coordinates, fosters and develops research relationships that advance the goals of NIH, HHS and NASA for the broad benefit of human health.
+NCATS coordinates, fosters and develops research relationships that advance the goals of NIH, the broader U.S. Department of Health and Human Services (HHS), and NASA for the broad benefit of human health.

-For more information, email Lucie Low, Ph.D., NIH-NASA liaison point of contact.
+For more information, email Danilo A. Tagle, Ph.D., NIH-NASA liaison point of contact.

-Read about the promise of space-based biomedical research from NCATS Director Christopher P. Austin.
+Read about why we would consider doing space-based biomedical research from former NCATS Director Christopher P. Austin.

-NIH and NASA have an ongoing collaboration to explore how space and Earth-based biomedical research can benefit human health here on Earth as well as address the challenges of health in low Earth orbit (LEO) and health on deep space exploration missions.
-The collaboration encourages space-related biomedical research through the exchange of expertise, data, and scientific and technical information with NASA’s Division of Space Life and Physical Sciences Research and Applications (SLPSRA).
+NIH and NASA have an ongoing collaboration to explore how space and Earth-based biomedical research can benefit human health here on Earth as well as address the challenges of health in low Earth orbit (LEO) and during deep space exploration missions.
+The collaboration encourages space-related biomedical research through the exchange of expertise, data, and scientific and technical information with NASA’s Division of Biological and Physical Sciences (BPS).
 Here’s a brief history of the collaboration.

 NIH and NASA work together to coordinate funding and collaboration opportunities, workshops and conferences, special interest groups and other activities across agencies.
 For more information, see a list of activities as well as NCATS’ collaborative workspace.

-In 2018, NCATS Director Christopher P. Austin was appointed the liaison to NASA for the U.S. Department of Health and Human Services (DHHS).
-In this capacity, Austin and his team at NCATS coordinate interactions and expertise sharing among components of DHHS to explore where areas of joint interest lie.
+In 2018, NCATS’ director, Christopher P. Austin, M.D., was appointed the liaison to NASA for HHS.
+In this capacity, Austin and his team at NCATS coordinated interactions and expertise sharing among components of HHS to explore joint areas of interest.
+In January 2021, HHS appointed staff members to centralize the partnership and ensure continuity between administrations.
+NCATS remains as a leader in these efforts, working alongside NASA and HHS staff to coordinate activities.
 Here’s a brief history of the collaboration.